yopaaa/digital-clock-ws1228b/src/api.md

 }
 ```
 This data will be sent five times consecutively, according to the maximum alarms.
+>This payload can be used when sending data to the topics above.

 #### DEVICES_NAME + "-" + DEVICES_ID + "-wifi"
 Topic Description: